 Who are you?

-My name is Jamieanne and I am 33 years old with 4 young children and a husband of 10 years.
+My name is Jamieanne and I am 34 years old with 4 young children and an Australian husband.
 We live in Sydney, Australia, but I myself was originally born and raised in a cornfield in Indiana, USA.

 What do you like to do besides bake and blog?

 I love taking pictures of anything and collecting stuff.
 I have a wide variety of photos at Flickr you can browse through and I have 18 cameras – all but three are film cameras and most are vintage.
 I love them.
 My most favorite camera is my Zenit E, which is an early 1970s film SLR camera made in Russia.